Key Information for Delegates

 - Delta Airlines: 800-221-1212

-You can also check directly with the airport (country code 52) 755-554-2070 for flight schedules.
 Submit Flight Itinerary.
-Delegates must finalize and submit an air travel itinerary on or before September 30, 2014.
-Important Note: Without advance flight information, complimentary airport shuttle service will not be reserved.
+Important Note: Flight information must be submitted in advance to reserve complimentary airport shuttle service.
+Delegates must finalize and submit an air travel itinerary on or before September 30, 2018.
 Send your itinerary information as soon as you book your flight to: Tracie Hudgins.

 SCHEDULING AND ARRIVAL